iot-dsa-v2/sdk-dslink-java/README.md

 ## Sub Projects

-  - **/dslink-core** - The plumbing and APIs used to build new links.
+  - **/dslink-core** - The APIs used to build new links.
   - **/dslink-java-template** - Boiler plate that can be copied to create a new dslink.
-  - **/dslink-websocket-standalone** - Used by links that run in their own process rather than in a container that provides it's own websocket implementation.
+  - **/dslink-websocket-standalone** - Used by links that run in their own process, rather than in a container which provides it's own websocket implementation.

 ## Link Development